 Illustrated by Scott B. Henderson and coloured by Donovan Yaciuk, the striking work brings to life a quiet protagonist that Vermette doesn’t believe would be as well represented in a regular book. “[Echo’s] very quiet, so you really have to see her,” says the author, who has also published two books of poetry, a novel and a number of picture books.
 “I don’t think she’d be as powerful as she is if I’d written her in a novel.”
 Although Vermette’s publisher, HighWater Press, had a full slate of graphic novels by Indigenous creators, there was a gender gap.
 HighWater suggested Vermette help fill it with her own graphic novel and began asking other women to bring their stories to life in this unique way, too.

 One of those women is Tasha Spillett-Sumner, a high school educator who likes that graphic novels are accessible to all types of learners.
-The first book of her Debwe series, Surviving the City, focuses on best friends Miikwan (who is Anishinaabe) and Dez (who is Inninew) as they navigate the challenges of growing up Indigenous and female in Winnipeg.
+The first book of her Debwe series, Surviving the City, focuses on best friends Miikwan (who is Anishinaabe) and Dez (who is Inninew) as they navigate the challenges of growing up in Winnipeg.
 With Miikwan’s mother’s disappearance forcing her to contend with moving to a group home, the story highlights the tragedy of Canada’s MMIWG.
 “I was inspired to write a story like mine, like the ones of the young women I grew up with, the young women I taught and the young women coming up in the city,” says Spillett-Sumner.
 The next book in the series, From the Roots Up, will explore Dez grieving the loss of her grandmother, living in a group home and coming into her Two-Spirit identity—something Miikwan struggles to understand and show up for as a supportive ally.
 It’ll drop on Oct.
 27.